psycopg/psycopg2/doc/src/extras.rst

         replication can be used with both types of connection.

-        On the other hand, physical replication doesn't require a named replication slot to be used, only logical one does.
-In any case, logical replication and replication slots are a feature of PostgreSQL server starting with version 9.4.
+        On the other hand, physical replication doesn't require a named replication slot to be used, only logical replication does.
+In any case logical replication and replication slots are a feature of PostgreSQL server starting with version 9.4.
 Physical replication can be used starting with 9.0.

         If *start_lsn* is specified, the requested stream will start from that LSN.
-The default is `!None`, which passes the LSN ``0/0``, causing replay to begin at the last point at which the server got replay confirmation from the client for, or the oldest available point for a new slot.
+The default is `!None` which passes the LSN ``0/0`` causing replay to begin at the last point for which the server got flush confirmation from the client, or the oldest available point for a new slot.

-        The server might produce an error if a WAL file for the given LSN has already been recycled, or it may silently start streaming from a later
+        The server might produce an error if a WAL file for the given LSN has already been recycled or it may silently start streaming from a later
-        position: the client can verify the actual position using information provided the `ReplicationMessage` attributes.
+        position: the client can verify the actual position using information provided by the `ReplicationMessage` attributes.
 The exact server behavior depends on the type of replication and use of slots.

-        A *timeline* parameter can only be specified with physical replication and only starting with server version 9.3.
+        The *timeline* parameter can only be specified with physical replication and only starting with server version 9.3.

         A dictionary of *options* may be passed to the logical decoding plugin on a logical replication slot.
 The set of supported options depends